15 Best Things to Do in Petrified Forest National Park

 Distance: 0.8 miles / 1.3 km

-The Crystal Forest Trail is, without a doubt, one of the best all-around day hikes in Petrified Forest National Park!
+The Crystal Forest Trail is a beautiful, short loop hike off Petrified Forest Road that I believe is one of the best all-around day hikes in Petrified Forest National Park!

-By this, I mean that few trails feature as large of a collection of petrified wood or are as easily accessible as the loop trail through the Crystal Forest, making this quick and easy day hike one of the best choices for all people, of all abilities.
+What I mean is that few trails feature as large a collection of petrified wood or are as easily accessible as the loop trail through the Crystal Forest, making this quick and easy adventure one of the best choices for people of all abilities—especially if you only have a short amount of time to visit before getting back on I-40!

 Read My Separate Post: Crystal Forest Trail